Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 Land of Mine displays a hard-hitting story from the post-Second World War era.

-They force a group of young German prisoners to dig up thousands of land mines along the Denmark coast.
+They force a group of young German prisoners to dig up thousands of land mines along the Danish coast.

-The film makes a good learning experience for intermediate and advanced-level learners of the Danish language.
+The film offers a valuable learning experience for intermediate- and advanced-level learners of Danish.

 5. After the Wedding (Efter Brylluppet) — 2006 (R)

-This Oscar-nominated film portrays the story of a man dedicating his life to a noble cause.
-To raise money for his purpose, he takes up a mysterious offer from a wealthy Danish multi-millionaire business.
+This Oscar-nominated film tells the story of a man dedicating his life to a noble cause.
+To raise funds for his purpose, he accepts a mysterious offer from a wealthy Danish multimillionaire.

 The story takes an interesting twist when the nobleman’s past comes in, throwing him into a dilemma.

-The simple dialogues mixed with advanced vocabulary and grammar make this film suitable for intermediate-level students.
+The simple dialogues, advanced vocabulary, and grammar make this film suitable for intermediate-level students.

 6. Adam’s Apples (Adams Æbler) — 2005 (R)